-For fishers and other human harvesters, future work using mixed methods from the social sciences like participatory mapping and semi-structured interviews (Frawley et al., 2020; Moore et al., 2020; Pellowe and Leslie, 2019; Ritzman et al., 2018) will provide complementary insights into the motivations and social drivers behind adaptive decisions.
+For fishers and other human harvesters, future work using mixed methods from the social sciences like participatory mapping and semi-structured interviews (Frawley et al., 2020; Moore et al., 2020; Pellowe and Leslie, 2019; Ritzman et al., 2018) will provide complementary insights into the motivations and social drivers behind adaptive decisions, and could help identify system-specific metrics of success or performance beyond profitability.
 Furthermore, as integrated biophysical and socioeconomic data streams become increasingly available for environmental management (Bradley et al., 2019), data-driven, interdisciplinary studies of resilience and adaptation will enable dynamic management of natural resources (Hazen et al., 2018; Maxwell et al., 2015).
 This push for the incorporation of multiple data streams in environmental management extends beyond marine fisheries.
 For example, in wildland fire management in the United States, integrated data platforms that combine geospatial data with risk models and fuel treatment scenarios are leading to a more predictive and adaptable landscape and fire management plans (Ager et al., 2011; Krofcheck et al., 2018).

-This study revealed the elements of behavioral diversity among human harvesters in a lucrative keystonefishery, and described how those elements enabled adaptation during an extreme environmental event attributable to climate change (Hinder et al., 2012).
+This study revealed the elements of behavioral diversity among human harvesters in a lucrative, keystone commercial fishery, and described how those elements enabled adaptation during an extreme environmental event attributable to climate change (Hinder et al., 2012).
 Just as biological response diversity can lead to enhanced ecosystem resilience to environmental change (Elmqvist et al., 2003), behavioral diversity among natural resource users may promote resilience of social-ecological systems.
 Given the impending increase in extreme climatic events such as marine heatwaves (Burge et al., 2014; Smale et al., 2019), recognition of social and ecological traits that enable resilience now can help to build toward a more prepared future.
-Behavioral Behavioralanalyses like ours can be used in the design of adaptive management measures, to bolster policy analyses, and to inform decision-making under environmental uncertainty.
+As quantitative data become increasingly available in the US and far beyond (cite something about this and Cabral), behavioral analyses like ours can be used in the design of adaptive management measures, to bolster policy analyses, and to inform decision-making under environmental uncertainty.

 References